gh228df/Rainet-AI/docs/rnab_usage.md

   • `0` = first player to move
   • `1` = second player to move

-> **Important:** The function includes several runtime assertions that validate input follows game rules.
-Invalid data will trigger asserts.
+> **Important:** The function includes several runtime assertions that validate input to follow game rules, do not disable those unless you're 100% sure you generate reliable data.